octaniumdev/celos/README.md

 If you are on an Ubuntu-based distribution we can recommend Cubic as a live-ISO editor, and what we are currently using to create the distribution via a chroot environment. https://launchpad.net/cubic

-# Made with love by Cob:web-Aclevo and our Open source contributors:
+# Made with love by Cob:web Development and our Open source contributors:

 Adam Salt - Lead Developer